 With more than fifteen years worth of experience covering the Utah food and drink scene – I like to think I know a thing or two about restaurants in Utah.
 Mom and pops through to the ritziest resorts nestled in the mountains, I’ve eaten it all.
-I’m constantly re-evaluating, revisiting and reinventing my list of what’s unmissable in Utah.
-The following isn’t your boring old best of list, full of names well past their prime.
+I’m constantly re-evaluating, revisiting, and reinventing my list of what’s unmissable in Utah.
+The following isn’t your boring old best-of list, full of names well past their prime.
 The businesses below are a list of my favorite places to grab a great meal.

 I update this collection several times throughout the year.
-It reflects my ongoing work to showcase the very best chefs, restaurants, brewers, bakers, bars and more – a talented cast that makes up the richly rewarding food and drink scene here.
-If you’re looking for a more organized list of suggestions, head on over to our in depth dining guide.
+It reflects my ongoing work to showcase the very best chefs, restaurants, brewers, bakers, bars, and more – a talented cast that makes up the richly rewarding food and drink scene here.
+If you’re looking for a more organized list of suggestions, head on over to our in-depth dining guide.
 You might also find my favorite dishes of 2023 an interesting read too.

 Please note, as you scroll through my personal favorites, you’ll find several of our sponsors listed – these are detailed at the bottom of the page.
 Take it from me, these are some of the very best restaurants and bars in Utah.
-These are restaurants I’ve dined at, enjoyed and continue to recommend over and over.
+These are restaurants I’ve dined at, enjoyed, and continue to recommend over and over.

 $$$

 Bar Nohm – In 2023 the talents of the adjoining Water Witch team collided with the undeniable skills of chef David Chon.
-The result was this izakaya styled restaurant and bar (21+ only folks).
-Creative small plates, top class cocktails and a vibrant fun vibe.
+The result was this izakaya-styled restaurant and bar (21+ only folks).
+Creative small plates, top-class cocktails, and a vibrant fun vibe.
 Check out this preview of the restaurant I wrote for all the cool details.

 Copper Common – This is one of my favorite downtown bars (another 21+ only spot), powered by an endlessly changing collection of small plates.
 Common is the offshoot of the neighboring Copper Onion, but it’s my favorite by some margin due to the creativity of the cuisine.
 Also notable is the wine list, comprising 100% natural wines.
 I wrote about the Copper Common in more depth in this article.

 Log Haven – Got one night in town and want to have the full Utah experience?
-Log Haven is located just a few minutes up scenic Millcreek canyon, easily reached within 20-30 minutes from the city.
+Log Haven is located just a few minutes up the scenic Millcreek Canyon, easily reached within 20-30 minutes from the city.
 The rustic New American cuisine by chef Dave Jones merges Mountain West flavor and International inspiration.
 Housed in a historic log cabin, surrounded by soaring trees, you won’t forget a meal at Log Haven.

 Oquirrh – Nestled away on the Eastern edges of downtown SLC, Oquirrh is the type of restaurant everyone wants in their neighborhood.
-Owned and operated by husband and wife Angie and Drew Fuller, who take care of the front and back of house respectively.
+Owned and operated by husband and wife Angie and Drew Fuller, who take care of the front and back of the house respectively.
 The New American menu follows the rhythm of the seasons is always impeccable.
-Cosy, creative and clever.
+Cozy, creative and clever.

 RIME – Take a trip up to ritzy Deer Valley and you’ll be rewarded with this stunning steakhouse.
 Commanding views, precise cooking, and a nightly champagne sabering experience are just some of the notable highlights.
 RIME handily provided me with one of the best steaks I’ve ever enjoyed, I wrote about that here.

-Stoneground Italian Kitchen – This downtown Italian sports a menu of house made pasta, eclectic pasta and hearty meat and fish dishes.
+Stoneground Italian Kitchen – This downtown Italian sports a menu of house-made pasta, eclectic pasta, and hearty meat and fish dishes.
 Slightly hidden unless you have the information (you have now, so what are you waiting for) the outdoor patio makes for amazing al fresco eats.
 One of the best Italian restaurants in town.

 Urban Hill – Vegas’ SW steakhouse was just one big name on chef Nick Zocco’s resume before landing here.
 I’m tremendously thankful that he did.
 New American cuisine is liberally informed by Zocco’s Southwestern upbringing, and it’s all served up inside one of the most stunning restaurant spaces in the state.
 I first stopped by the restaurant in their opening week in 2022, see my first look here for all the details.